mjschultz/django-tastefulpy/docs/tutorial.rst

             queryset = Entry.objects.all()
             resource_name = 'entry'

-We simply created a new :class:`~tastypie.resources.ModelResource` subclass called ``UserResource``.
+We simply created a new :class:`~tastefulpy.resources.ModelResource` subclass called ``UserResource``.
 Then we added a field to ``EntryResource`` that specified that the ``user`` field points to a ``UserResource`` for that data.